+Every year is a great time to review your aviation plans, add new goals, and celebrate your achievements.
 You know you’ve always wanted to fly.
 Money has always been an object, but even if you had the money, you wouldn’t have the time, right?
 If this sounds familiar, make this the year that you find the time, money and energy to start—or finish—your private pilot training.
-If you’re really strapped for cash, the sport pilot rating will save you some money while fulfilling the passion.
+If you’re strapped for cash, the sport pilot rating will save you some money while fulfilling the passion.

 These days, you can do a ground school from the comfort of your own home.
 You know all that time you spend on social media?
 Spend a few minutes of that time on an online ground school course, and you’ll be finished in no time.
 Even if you never finish a private pilot license, you’ll be wiser!

 Plane spotting is more than just looking at airplanes.
-It’s about experiencing the beauty of flight while watching the sun set over the runway, or grabbing a bite to eat with friends while you share a common interest and absorb random aviation knowledge from each other.
-Give it a try, but check out these 'Dos and Don'ts' first!
+It’s about experiencing the beauty of flight while watching the sunset over the runway, or grabbing a bite to eat with friends while you share a common interest and absorb random aviation knowledge from each other.

 Are you tired of taking pictures of the same old airplanes?
 Me neither, but if you’re in a rut, or if you always go to the same airport to take photos, make an effort to get out of your comfort zone.
 Try a new airport, or grab a new lens for the camera.
 Or go completely wild and switch gears from shooting airliners to something else, like historic aircraft.
 Doing something new and different will keep things fresh.